 I close with a couple stories of how receiving the word has power at the beginning of new life and sustains new life.
 I received an email this week from one of you (you will recognize it, but I hope this is no betrayal of confidence).
 I will make a few adjustments to conceal identities.

-My friend . . . made a profession of faith!!
+My friend . . . made a profession of faith!
 He and I got together several weeks ago . . .
 I told him that he needs to be reading the Bible and seeking God.
 I invited him to join us . . . .
 He couldn’t come.
 But a couple weeks later he called me and asked if we would be meeting that night.
 We weren’t (unfortunately).
 But then he said, “I believe that Jesus is God.
 I know it 100%.”
 I asked him more about this and he told me that since I last saw him he had been reading his Bible everyday.
-I was with him yesterday and was able to encourage him to continue to read his Bible.”
-This is the way God causes the new birth.
-“Of his own will he brought us forth by the word of truth” (James 1:18).
-We are born again through the living and abiding word of God (1 Peter 1:23).
+I was with him yesterday and was able to encourage him to continue to read his Bible.

-I chanced upon this sentence of St. Paul (O most sweet and comfortable sentence to my soul!) in 1 Timothy 1: “It is a true saying, and worthy of all men to be embraced, that Christ Jesus came into the world to save sinners; of whom I am the chief and principal.”
+I chanced upon this sentence of St. Paul (oh most sweet and comfortable sentence to my soul!) in 1 Timothy 1: “It is a true saying, and worthy of all men to be embraced, that Christ Jesus came into the world to save sinners; of whom I am the chief and principal.”
 This one sentence, through God’s instruction and inward working, which I did not then perceive, did so exhilarate my heart, being before wounded with the guilt of my sins, and being almost in despair, that . . . immediately I . . . felt a marvelous comfort and quietness, in so much that “my bruised bones leaped for joy.”
 After this, the Scriptures began to be more pleasant to me than the honey or the honeycomb.
-(From a letter cited by Norman Anderson, Gods Word for God’s World [London: Hodder And Stoughton, 1981], p.
-25)
+(From a letter cited by Norman Anderson, Gods Word for God’s World, 25)

 That is my prayer for us at Bethlehem this year: May we so receive the word of God in meekness that it becomes more pleasant to us than honey or the honeycomb.
 Lord, open our hearts for this, I pray.
 Amen.